-The Commonwealth is already experiencing climate change impacts.
+Climate change is already resulting in dangerous outcomes in the Commonwealth of Massachusetts.
 The North and South Shores region is particularly vulnerable to climate hazards such as increasing temperatures, sea level rise, storm surge, and more extreme precipitation.
 An understanding of the current and future impacts of climate change allows community decision-makers to best tailor adaptation plans to meet the specific challenges faced in this region.
-This report summarizes the highest urgency climate impacts across Human,

-Infrastructure, Natural Environment, Governance, and Economy sectors for the North and South Shores region.
+This report summarizes the highest urgency climate impacts across Human, Infrastructure, Natural Environment, Governance, and Economy sectors for the North and South Shores region.

 The highest urgency impacts are based on a review of the latest climate data developed for Massachusetts and a statewide assessment of potential climate impacts, informed by expert analysis and stakeholder engagement.
-The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Plan.
+The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Planning report.